xlibb/module-pipe/ballerina/Module.md

 #### Create a `pipe:Pipe` instance

-A `pipe:Pipe` instance must be created first.
+A `pipe:Pipe` instance can be created as follows.
 It will be used as a channel to produce and consume data.
 Each `pipe:Pipe` has a limit indicating the number of entries it can hold at one time.

 ```ballerina
 import nuvindu/pipe;